Abdullahi-Code9/Layoffs-2020-2023-Analysis/README.md

 ```
 **✅ Lists the top 5 companies with the most layoffs each year.**

-**🔑 Key Insights**
+8. **Key Insights**

-📅 Layoffs spanned from 2020 to 2023.
+- Layoffs spanned from 2020 to 2023.

-🏢 Meta, Amazon, and Google were among the companies with the largest layoffs.
+- Meta, Amazon, and Google were among the companies with the largest layoffs.

-🌍 The United States accounted for most layoffs.
+- The United States accounted for most layoffs.

-💻 The Tech industry faced the biggest cuts.
+- The Tech industry faced the biggest cuts.

-📈 Layoffs increased significantly in late 2022.
+- Layoffs increased significantly in late 2022.

 ## Dataset
 - Source: [Kaggle - Layoffs 2022](https://www.kaggle.com/datasets/swaptr/layoffs-2022)